EthanWoe/A-Month-Of-Lunches/powershell/4th_edition/chapter3/overview.md

 # General Overview
 * This chapter was pretty good I thought.
 I find it hard to read and i see myself going back to it to reference during the lab as its hard for me to learn by just reading it.
-But this Lab and the chapter are good skills to know as it is mostly about learning how to search and find awnseres for yourself.
+But this Lab and the chapter are good skills to know as it is mostly about learning how to search and find awnsers. for yourself.
 # Lab 3

 ### 1. Run Update-Help, and ensure that it completes without errors so that you have a copy of the help on your local computer.
 You need an internet connection.